Krystal (restaurant): Current business

-Krystal restaurants, both company-owned and franchised, operate in Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, South Carolina, and Tennessee.
-There is a Krystal in West Memphis, Arkansas (directly across the Mississippi River from Memphis, Tennessee).
+Krystal restaurants, both company-owned and franchised, operate in Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, South Carolina, North Carolina, Tennessee, and Arkansas.
 Krystal has also operated several restaurants in Texas over the years.
 It is often compared to the northern restaurant chain White Castle, and other than the South Central Kentucky and Nashville, Tennessee markets, the two restaurants' market areas do not generally overlap.

-Krystal maintained its corporate headquarters in Chattanooga from 1932 to 2013, and was owned by Argonne Capital Group from 2012 and ending in 2020 when Fortress Investment Group LLC and its operating partner, Golden Child Holdings acquired Krystal.
+Krystal maintained its corporate headquarters in Chattanooga from 1932 to 2013.
 In the late 1990s, Krystal emerged from a bankruptcy proceeding and a sale of assets that placed majority ownership outside the heirs of the founding families.
-Krystal's period of structural change and uncertainty in the late 1990s gave way to a successful rebirth with reported customer satisfaction and an evolving menu.
 Port Royal Holdings, Inc. owned the chain from 1997 to 2012, expanding the chain to a peak of over 420 locations in 11 states in 2002, before downsizing and closing dozens of locations.
-Ten new locations were added in 2011, 11 more in 2012–2013, and 25 more were planned for 2014 throughout the Southeast.
+It was owned by Argonne Capital Group from 2012 until 2020 when Fortress Investment Group LLC and its operating partner, Golden Child Holdings acquired Krystal.
+On April 28, 2023, Krystal was acquired by SPB Hospitality.

 Krystal's product line centers on a square hamburger patty slider with a steamed bun, together with diced onions, pickle, and mustard, and collectively called a "Krystal".
 Small hot dogs called "pups" are also featured menu items.
 The chain has occasionally expanded its menu to include larger burgers, such as the "Big Angus Burger", a full-size hamburger made of 100% Angus beef.